Next: Introduction, Previous: (dir), Up: (dir) [Contents][Index]

 MS-PL

-Select is a facility for selecting portions of sequences or arrays.
-It
+Select is a facility for selecting portions of sequences, arrays or data-frames.
+It provides:

 An extensible DSL for selecting a subset of valid subscripts.
 This is useful if, for example, you want to resolve column names in a data frame in your implementation of slice.